chemicalweaponsresearch/website/website/content/thermal_fogger/deployments/_index.md

 Although undated, this photograph printed in The Delta Democrat-Times (Greenville, Mississippi Thursday) on November 20, 1969 references a "recent" use of the fogger on students.
 Bolstered by the well-reported use of the fogger on students in 1971, this event appears credible.

-{{< figure src="san_bernardino_1969_xx_xx.jpg" alt="Police use a pepper fogger on a crowd of students at San Gordonio High School" caption="Police use a pepper fogger on a crowd of students at San Gordonio High School, San Bernardino 1969; UPI Photo" width="500px">}}
+{{< figure src="san_bernardino_1969_xx_xx.jpg" alt="B/W faded image: To the left is a person wearing a uniform with a patch on the shoulder and a helmet.
+In their right hand is the nozzle to a fogger and it appears to be emitting fog.
+There is a white fog cloud covering most of the rest of the image." caption="Police use a pepper fogger on a crowd of students at San Gordonio High School, San Bernardino 1969; UPI Photo" width="500px">}}

 <br>